DigiBP/digibp-spiez/README.md

 **Additional insurance:**

 - Dental Insurance: A customer is eligible for dental insurance, if and only if he has had a previous dental insurance coverage.
-The cost of the Insurance depends on the insurance coverage of CHF 2000 or CHF5000 per month.
+The cost of the Insurance depends on the insurance coverage of CHF 2000 or CHF5000 per year.
 The final cost is calculated using the rule

                                   nBasePriceDentalInsurance*nPersonfactor

 - Alternative Insurance: The customer can benefit from applying for 3 Alternative insurance offerings: Chinese, acupuncture & a combination of both.
 The cost is calculated based on the model selected.

-                                   nBasePriceDentalInsurance*nPersonfactor
+                                   nBasePriceAlternativeinsurance*nPersonfactor

 - Life insurance: is based on the total coverage the customer wants to select for.
 Two options of a total coverage of 100000 & 50000 are offered to the customer.
 The final price is calculated using the rule